lizmat/REPL/README.md

 ### :editor

-The editor logic to be used.
-Can be specified as a string, or as an instantiated object that inplements the `REPL::Editor::Fallback` role.
+Optional.
+String indicating which editor logic to be used.

-If the `INSIDE_EMACS` environment variable is set with a true value, then the `Fallback` editor will **always** be used, regardless of any other settings.
+If the `INSIDE_EMACS` environment variable is set with a true value, then the `Fallback` editor will be used.

+If it can be determined from the environment that the process is running inside the "rlwrap" wrapper, then the `Fallback` editor will be used.

 If the `RAKUDO_LINE_EDITOR` environment variable is set, then its contents will be assumed as an indication of preference and will first be tried.
 If that fails, an error message will be shown.

-If the value is not a string, it is expected to be a class that implements to the `REPL::Editor::Fallback` interface.

-Otherwise defaults to `Any`, which means to search first for unknown roles in the `REPL::Editor::` namespace, then to try if there is support installed for [`Readline`](https://raku.land/zef:clarkema/Readline), [`LineEditor`](https://raku.land/zef:japhb/Terminal::LineEditor), or [`Linenoise`](https://raku.land/zef:raku-community-modules/Linenoise).

-If that failed, then the `Fallback` editor logic will be used, which may cause a cumbersome user experience, unless the process was wrapped with a call to the [`rlwrap`](https://github.com/hanslub42/rlwrap) readline wrapper.
+Whatever is then the value, that value will be used to create a [`Prompt`](https://raku.land/zef:lizmat/Prompt) object.

+### :prompt

+The [`Prompt`](https://raku.land/zef:lizmat/Prompt) object to be used.
+If specified, overrides anything related to the <C:editor> named argument.
+If not specified, will use whatever was (implicitely) specified with `:editor`.

 ### :output-method